-Notes: This figure shows the fraction of children aged 17-21 observed in the MZ survey waves 2011-2018 that are either enrolled in the upper stage of an A-Level track or have already attained an A-Level degree by parental income rank, separately for children of parents who have not obtained an A-Level degree (Panel A) and children of parents where at least one of the parents has obtained an A-Level degree (Panel B).
+Notes: This figure shows the fraction of children aged 17-21 observed in the MZ survey waves 2011-2018 that are either enrolled in the upper stage of an A-Level track or have already attained an A-Level degree by parental income rank, separately for children of parents who have not obtained an A-Level degree and children of parents where at least one of the parents has obtained an A-Level degree.
 The ranks are computed based upon the sample distribution of equivalized household income as described in Section 3.3.
 The reported estimates of the parental income gradient are based on the underlying micro data.
-Standard errors are reported in the first panel of Table 5.
+Standard errors are reported in the first panel of Table 6.

-education and income ranks, with point estimates of approximately 0.3 in both groups.
+tive correlation between parental education and income ranks, with point estimates of approximately 0.3 in both groups.
 The intergenerational correlation in A-Level attainment in our data is 0.54.
 This finding highlights that the interpretability advantages of income-only based measures of parental background come at the cost of missing observable attributes of households that could be used to characterize social mobility more comprehensively.

-The estimates reported in Table 5 reveal a few more interesting discrepancies.
+The estimates reported in Table 6 reveal a few more interesting discrepancies.
 At the bottom of the income distribution, females and children with migration background are approximately 11 and 4 percentage points more likely to obtain an A-Level degree than their respective male and native counterparts.
 While the gender-gap is close to constant across the income distribution, the difference between migrant and native children vanishes in the top quintile.
 Moreover, we document larger income rank gradients for children of married and cohabiting couples, as well as for natives and children living in East Germany.
-The East-West gap in parental income gradients is 0.1, implying a 10 percentage points larger top-bottom gap in the probability of at-taining an A-Level degree in East Germany as compared to West Germany.
+The East-West gap in parental income gradients is 0.1, implying a 10 percentage points larger top-bottom gap in the probability of attaining an A-Level degree in East Germany as compared to West Germany.
+We investigate such regional patterns in more detail in Section 5.